brycecurtis/dfs-trucreds-hackathon/track/htc/issuer/README.md

 This document describes how to build a custom issuer application which uses the [Verity REST APIs](https://gitlab.com/evernym/verity/verity-sdk#rest-api).

 This directory contains a sample node-based issuer web application.
 The simplest way to create a custom issuer web application is by customizing this sample node application, which is what the remainder of this document assumes.
-If you choose to use another language (e.q. java, python, etc), you will need to translate the sample code to the language of your choice.
+If you choose to use another language (e.g. java, python, etc), you will need to translate the sample code to the language of your choice.

 ## Prereqs